it's nOT Just White guys in Wigs & "I Cannot Tell a Lie"

 With the rebel victory, we're told the good guys won & Liberty was achieved, and that America - at its founding - was established as a country which was both fundamentally free and fundamentally white.

-It's also not nearly as interesting as what actually happened: the American Revolution looked very different from what we've been told.
+It's also not nearly as interesting or relevant as what actually happened: the American Revolution looked very different from what we've been told.

 What would it look like if the story of the American Revolution was told not just from the perspective of rich white men?
-What if it was told mostly from the perspective of slaves who were likely to remain slaves, of Native Americans who were probably going to lose their land one way or another, of FREE BLACKS & women & poor people who were promised NOTHING, but who all nonetheless faced the life-or-death choice of whether to support a “Liberty” they would almost certainly never experience in their own lifetimes?
+What if it was told mostly from the perspective of African Americans & Native Americans, of women & poor people, all of whom faced the life-or-death choice of whether or not to support a “Liberty” they would almost certainly never experience in their own lifetimes?